sameersbn/docker-gitlab/README.md

 #### External MySQL Server

-The image can be configured to use an external MySQL database instead of starting a MySQL server internally.
+The image can be configured to use an external MySQL database.
 The database configuration should be specified using environment variables while starting the GitLab image.

 Before you start the GitLab image create user and database for gitlab.